-Runners to Second or Third Base – Senior Men 65+ Divisions (This rule is suspended for the first half of the 2021 season due to elimination of run through lines).
+Runners to Second or Third Base – Senior Men 65+ Divisions (This rule is suspended for the 2022 season due to elimination of run through lines).

 Continually remind your players that the MSCSA Rules clearly state that if a runner does not touch second or third base, but chooses to run past the bag, if they do so on the same side of the bag as the incoming ball, or defensive play , they should be called out by one of the umpires.
 Also, if they touch second or third base while “running through” the bag, they are still live and can be tagged out before returning to the base.